flexatone/np-bench/doc/bnpy-scipy-2023/slides.md

 <Transform :scale="1.5">
 <v-clicks>

-Python (using C PyObjects) is relatively slow
+Python (using C `PyObject`s) is relatively slow

-C-extensions offer opportunities for using C-types (at C performance)
+C-extensions using C-types are fast

-With NumPy, we get flexible usage of C-arrays in Python
+With NumPy, we get C-typed arrays in Python
 </v-clicks>
 </Transform>

 ---
 ---
-# My Journey
+# Optimizing Python and NumPy Usage

 <Transform :scale="1.5">
 <v-clicks>

-Built StaticFrame leveraging NumPy
+Even with NumPy, performance opportunities remain

-Performance studies identify opportunities
+Custom NumPy array builders (`delimited_to_arrays()`)

-For pure Python, can implement routines in C-types
+Replacing non-array `PyObject` usage with C-types (`BlockIndex`)

-What about routines that are already using NumPy?
+What about NumPy routines?
 </v-clicks>
 </Transform>